DragosTana/ml_homework/README.md

 # Statistical Learning assignments

 During the course of statistical learning several homeworks were assigned.
-This repository contains both the code, the presentations and some sparse notes.
+This repository contains both the code and the presentations of such homeworks, some sparse notes relative to the course might be present.

 ## Homework 1: Montecarlo Simulation